Mesothelioma is most commonly caused by exposure to asbestos.

 - Pain and suffering

 If you or a loved one has experienced complications with mesothelioma, you may be eligible to file a claim for medical costs, emotional distress and further damages.
-Fill out our free case evaluation form to see if you are eligible for a potential mesothelioma lawsuit.
+Fill out our free case evaluation form to contact a mesothelioma lawyer today.
 An experienced attorney at Morris Bart will assist you in the evaluation process.
 Initial consultations are FREE.
 Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
 Call us at 1-800-537-8185 today.